adrybakov/wulfric/docs/source/user-guide/library/lepage.rst

 ****************

 The algorithm for the Bravais lattice type identification is bases on the search for the twofold rotation axes and described in details in [1]_.
-The algorithm is implemented in :py:func:`.lepage` function.
+If you use results obtain with this function of wulfric, please acknowledge that paper as the original source of the algorithm.
+The algorithm is implemented in :py:func:`wulfric.cell.lepage` function.
 On this page we recall the algorithm with comments.

 Accuracy